djalbat/xgl/README.md

 ;
 ```
+### Vertices, facets and elements

-Jiggle's basic drawing primitive is a facet, essentially a triangle with a normal.
-The cube above comprises twelve facets, two for each side.
+Jiggle's basic drawing primitive is a facet, which is essentially a triangle with a normal.
+The cube above comprises twelve facets, for example, two for each side.
+If masked with another cube

 Masking can cause facets to be subdivided many times and should be used sparingly for that reason.
 Masking a cube just once with another cube results in around a hundred facets, for example:

 ![Masked cube facets](https://github.com/djalbat/Jiggle/blob/master/assets/masked_cube_facets.jpg)

 ## Usage

 ### Creating a scene

 Jiggle also provides a `Canvas` class that represents an HTML canvas.
 Putting a scene together...

-### Vertices, facets and elements

 ### Using Jiggles to preload an image map for textures